MacKeeper Review: Quick Expert Summary

 Duplicates Finder scans your system to find all the duplicate files, similar photos, and screenshots that are clogging up space on your hard drive.

-The scan only took two minutes, and found a total of 504 files taking up 445 MB of space that could potentially be deleted.
+The scan only took 2 minutes and found a total of 504 files taking up 445 MB of space that could potentially be deleted.
 Unlike Safe Cleanup, Duplicates Finder prompts you to review everything before deleting, and only the detected duplicate files are ticked for deletion by default.
 By clicking on each category, you can drill down into the specifics of the files, viewing their names, locations, and the images themselves.

 The Duplicates Finder feature does require some manual work.
 You may actually want to keep copies of the same file in different folders, so you’ll want to review all the identified files before hitting Remove Selected.
 The Similar Photos and Screenshots categories have nothing selected by default, so all require manual checking.
 However, MacKeeper does propose a “best photo” out of the similar photos, which is pretty handy.